altamino/api/README.md

 ## ATTENTION!

-Beware that this branch will be heavily updated since it's just an attempt to rewrite **API** to Golang.
+Beware that this branch will be heavily updated since it's just an attempt to rewrite everything to Golang.

-After rewriting API, it will be merged with "dev" branch, and our next target to rewrite will be websockets.
+After rewriting, it will be merged with "dev" branch and it will be tested.
+If all things will work properly, it will be merged with "main" branch.

 ## But why Golang?